panik5467/maven-release-plugin/README.md

 5. Create the tag out of this non-SNAPSHOT versioned code

-6. Increase the version of the project in the pom – in our example – 0.2-SNAPSHOT
+6. Increase the version of the project in the pom â€“ in our example â€“ 0.2-SNAPSHOT

 7. Commit and push the changes